markriggins/dockerfy/README.md

 **Dockerfy** is a utility program to initialize and control container applications, and also provide some missing OS functionality (such as an init process, and reaping zombies etc.)

-##Key Feartures
+##Key Features

 1. Overlays of alternative content at runtime
 2. Templates for configuration and content
 3. Environment Variable substitutions into templates and overlays
 4. Secrets injected into configuration files (without leaking them to the environment)
-5. Wait for dependencies (any server and port) to become available before the primary command starts
+5. Waiting for dependencies (any server and port) to become available before the primary command starts
-6. Taililng log files to the container's stdout and/or stderr
+6. Tailing log files to the container's stdout and/or stderr
+8. Running commands before the primary command begins
 7. Starting Services -- and shutting down the container if they fail
-8. Running commands before the primary command begins
 9. Propagating signals to child processes
 9. Reaping Zombie (defunct) processes